Powerlearnproject/se-day1-assignment-harrisonkalu1/README.md

 #Part 1: Introduction to Software Engineering

 Explain what software engineering is and discuss its importance in the technology industry.
+Software engineering is a field that combines computer science, mathematics, and engineering principles to desing, develop, test, and maintain software system
+Scalability: it enables the development of flexible and scalable software system

-Identify and describe at least three key milestones in the evolution of software engineering.
+Reliability: it ensures that software system are reliable Identify and describe at least three key milestones in the evolution of software engineering.